-Join African Impact research teams on game reserves within the Greater Kruger Area of South Africa, to collect data, track, survey and monitor the elusive at-risk predators in this iconic and stunning landscape.
+Join our wildlife research teams on game reserves within the Greater Kruger Area of South Africa for unforgettable close up experiences with Africa’s most iconic predators while contributing to important wildlife conservation work.
+You will collect data and track, survey, and monitor the elusive at-risk predators of South Africa.

 - Follow the clues and identify individual leopards – helping to build a vital database of individual kits

 - Learn the practical methods used in animal research such as camera traps, track measurement, identification databases and heat mapping